alukosdev/ccsp/terminology/glossary.md

 ==- Cloud Washing
 The act of adding the name "cloud" to a non-cloud service and selling it as a cloud solution.
 ==- CloudTrust Protocol (CTP)
+==- Cold Aisle Containment
+The process of isolating intake air into a single aisle for two separate rows of server cages.

+In this configuration, racks are configured such that the fronts of the devices face each other.
 ==- Commerce Control List (CCL)
 ==- Common Criteria (CC)
 ==- Common Law